Written by

 Sources and references

-Interest is the price paid for using someone else’s money over time.
-That sounds simple, but the way interest is applied determines whether a loan feels manageable or quietly becomes expensive.
+Interest is the price paid for using someone else's money over time.
+That sounds simple, but the way it is applied determines whether a loan feels manageable or quietly becomes expensive.

-Many borrowers focus only on the monthly payment.
-That is understandable because monthly affordability matters.
-The problem is that monthly payment alone hides how much interest is being paid, how quickly the principal is shrinking, and whether a long term is making the loan materially more expensive.
+Many borrowers focus only on the monthly payment because that is what hits the budget first.
+The problem is that the monthly payment alone hides how much interest is being paid, how quickly the principal is shrinking, and whether a longer term is making the borrowing meaningfully more expensive.

 How amortization changes the story